erubinof/GEOG418-Final-Project/README.md

 #Conduct Nearest Neighbour Analysis
 nearestNeighbour <- nndist(pests.ppp)

-##Convert the nearestNeighbor object into a dataframe.
+##Convert the nearestNeighbour object into a dataframe.
 nearestNeighbour=as.data.frame(as.numeric(nearestNeighbour))

 ##Change the column name to "Distance"
 colnames(nearestNeighbour) = "Distance"

-##Calculate the nearest neighbor statistic to test for a random spatial distribution.
+##Calculate the nearest neighbour statistic to test for a random spatial distribution.

 #First calculate the mean nearest neighbour
 nnd = sum(nearestNeighbour$Distance)/nrow(nearestNeighbour)